drupalprojects/zeropoint/README.txt

 UPGRADING to a new version of 0 Point
 -------------------------------------------------------------------------+

-1) If possible, log on as the user with user ID 1.
+1) If possible, log on as administrator user.

 2) Put the site in "Off-line" mode.

-3) Go to admin/build/themes/settings/zeropoint and change the theme development settings to "rebuild theme registry on every page".

-4) Place the zeropoint directory into your themes directory (sites/all/themes/zeropoint).
+3) Place the zeropoint directory into your themes directory (sites/all/themes/zeropoint).
    In case you have done customization to 0 Point theme, remember to overwrite theme custom-style.css with your custom-style.css file.

-5) Configure the new settings for the 0 Point theme at /admin/build/themes/settings/zeropoint.

-6) Clear the Drupal cache and deactivate the "rebuild theme registry on every page" option and put the site in "On-line" mode.
+4) Clear the Drupal cache option and put the site in "On-line" mode.
 It is always a good idea to refresh the browser's cache (CTRL+F5).

+5) Check the settings for the 0 Point theme at /admin/build/themes/settings/zeropoint.

-NOTE: In rare cases, if after upgrading the theme can not be configured you should delete all the zeropoint records in the data base.
+NOTE: In some very rare cases, if after upgrading the theme can not be configured you should delete all the zeropoint records in the data base.